4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Packing Tips

-✅ Pack light – Duffel bag max 7 kg, carried by porters
+• Pack lightly – Duffel bag max 7 kg (carried by porters)

-✅ Layer your clothing – For rapid temperature changes
+• Layer clothing – For rapid changes of temperature

 Viaja cómodamente en el tren turístico Expeditions desde Aguas Calientes a Ollantaytambo.
 Al llegar, un conductor te llevará de regreso a Cusco para un retorno sin contratiempos.